PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 Note that `aa` and `ss` are waiting to be defined.
 While `ss` is a pre-existing command, it is obscure and can be overwritten. `gg` and `hh` are also available.

+The meaning of `--` in the commands above is explained [here](https://unix.stackexchange.com/questions/510857/what-is-meaning-of-double-hyphen-in-ls-command).

 ## Common shell functions

 Combine make directory and change directory into a single command: